giovannifarina/lassi-lab-1-ruby-intro/README.md

 Include a method `price_as_string` that returns the price of the book formatted with a leading dollar sign and two decimal places, that is, a price of 20 should format as `$20.00` and a price of 33.8 should format as `$33.80`.
 Check out formatted string methods in Ruby.
 Run associated tests via:  `$ rspec -e '#price_as_string' spec/part3_spec.rb`

 You can check your progress on all of the above by running `rspec spec/part3_spec.rb`.

-## More Challenges

-* Try getting setup with
-an automated test framework such as [guard](http://code.tutsplus.com/tutorials/testing-your-ruby-code-with-guard-rspec-pry--cms-19974) or [autotest](https://rubygems.org/gems/autotest).
-Guard or AutoTest can be set up so that they will run all the tests in `spec/`, but every time you edit and save your code file, the tests are automatically re-run, so you don't have to run them manually.
-As we'll see later, this is the "watch the test fail" part of the TDD or test-driven process of development: write the tests before you write the code, watch the test fail, fill in the code and save the code file, then watch the test pass!

-* Try pairing using the [one-undermanship pair programming style](http://www.agileventures.org/remote-pair-programming/pair-programming-protocols)